-Whether buying a primary residence or an investment property, 2021 could be the year to resume your housing search.
+Whether buying a primary residence or a real estate investment property, 2022 could be the year to resume your housing search.
 With the end of the pandemic on the horizon, price surges and inventory shortages should begin to stabilize this year.
-Coupled with the dramatic increase of permanent remote work opportunities, new locations are primed to be named the next hotspot real estate markets in post-COVID America as zoom towns continue to rise in popularity.
+Coupled with the dramatic increase of permanent remote work opportunities, new locations are primed to be named the next attractive real estate markets in post-COVID America as zoom towns continue to rise in popularity.

-In addition to the locations listed below, look for other small-scale metro areas to boom in 2022 due to an increase in desire to move and work remotely from anywhere.
+In addition to the locations listed above, look for other metro areas to boom in 2022 due to an increase in desire to move and work remotely from anywhere.

 What Makes An Area The ‘Best’ Real Estate Market?

-Below is a list of cities that top the list for best real estate markets in 2021, for both buyers and investors.
+Below is a list of cities that are the best real estate markets in 2022, for both home buyers and investors.
 The cities below are making headlines as being “hot” markets because the rise in home values outperformed both national averages and analyst expectations last year.
 Rapidly rising home values mean that if you buy (or invest) in one of these areas, your property value and subsequent home equity should rise too as the city’s population continues to grow.

 But that isn’t all; while “best” is a subjective term, for us at Rocket Mortgage® a great place to buy a home needs to have three things: affordability, job opportunities and fun things to do.
 (Great weather doesn’t hurt, either!)
 The cities below aren’t ranked, but they do fulfill all three requirements.

-And while current market trends are heavily impacted by the effects of the COVID-19 higher-than-average prices and shorter-than-average time on market nationwide, these cities are still some of the best places to invest in real estate due to steady economic and population growth.
+And while current market trends are heavily impacted by the effects of COVID-19, these cities are still some of the best places to invest in real estate due to steady economic and population growth.
 The data in this article was pulled from Rocket Homes℠ trend reports.

 Best Real Estate Markets In The U.S.